Personal Information we collect.

 We use your information for the following purposes:

-- Communicating with you.
 We use your contact details to contact you for administrative purposes (e.g., to send you confirmations, invoices, technical notices, updates and security alerts, to provide customer services and information that you request or to respond to comments and questions) or to follow up with you if you have indicated an interest in our products, services or business (e.g. by accessing Collibra Test Drive or downloading content).

 For users located in the European Economic Area, the United Kingdom or Switzerland (“Europe”), the following legal grounds apply:

-- Consent.
-In certain cases, you will have consented to us using your Personal Information, for example to send marketing communications (where applicable law requires such consent), to collect information via cookies and similar technologies etc.
+In certain cases, you will have consented to us using your Personal Information, for example to send marketing communications (where applicable law requires such consent), to collect information via certain cookies and similar technologies.

-- Legal obligation.
-In certain situations, we have a legal obligation to use your Personal Information, for example certain laws or regulations in certain territories may require such disclosure for compliance.
+In certain situations, we have a legal obligation to use your Personal Information, for example certain laws or regulations in certain territories may require us to disclose Personal Information for compliance.

-- Legitimate interest In other situations, we or a third party have a legitimate interest in using your Personal Information.
-In particular, we have a legitimate interest in using your Personal Information (a) to reach out to you on an individual basis if you have expressed an interest in our products, services or other content we offer via the Services, (b) for product development and improvement and internal analytics purposes, and otherwise to improve the safety, security and performance of our Services.
-We only rely on our or a third party’s legitimate interests to process your Personal Information when these interests are not overridden by your rights and interests.
+In other situations, we or a third party have a legitimate interest in using your Personal Information.
+In particular, we have a legitimate interest in processing your Personal Information (a) to reach out to you on an individual basis if you have expressed an interest in our products, services or other content we offer via the Services, (b) for product development and improvement and internal analytics purposes, and (c) otherwise to improve the safety, security and performance of our Services.
+We only rely on our or a third party’s legitimate interests to process your Personal Information when these interests are not overridden by your fundamental rights and freedoms.